Concept | Build modes#

 Build all downstream#

-This runs recipes from the selected dataset until the end of the Flow is reached.
-The selected dataset itself is not built.
+This option runs recipes from the selected dataset until reaching the end of the Flow.
+The selected dataset itself isn’t built.

 Find outputs and build recursively#